The following describes BMC's Family Medicine program highlights:

 You will gain experience both in low-risk labor management and births, as well as high-risk maternity/obstetrics care and management of common complications.
-We have a total of 18 Family Medicine attending providers working on Labor & Delivery, 7 of whom are fellowship-trained operative providers who perform cesarean deliveries and tubal ligations.
-We have a high volume of deliveries and plenty of opportunities for learning, with a total of 2,841 deliveries in AY20.
-The expectation is for residents who are seeking OB competency to participate in at least 80 vaginal deliveries, and at least 20 vaginal deliveries for residents seeking OB-exposure.
+We have a total of 19 Family Medicine attending providers working on Labor & Delivery, 11 of whom are fellowship-trained operative providers who perform cesarean deliveries and tubal ligations.
+We have a high volume of deliveries and plenty of opportunities for learning, with a total of 2,827 deliveries in AY22.
+The expectation is for residents who are seeking OB competency to participate in at least 80 vaginal deliveries, and at least 25 vaginal deliveries for residents seeking OB-exposure.

 We have a busy Family Medicine Mother/Baby Service that focuses on postpartum care of mother and infant dyads.
 We care for a number of patients with complex social and medical challenges, including opioid use disorder.
 You will gain expertise in caring for infants with neonatal abstinence syndrome.
 Boston Medical Center is proud to be a Baby-Friendly hospital (with re-designation confirmed in 2019), and there is a strong focus on supporting breastfeeding.

-All residents gain experience in providing women's health and contraception in their continuity clinics and have exposure to the full spectrum of reproductive health care during their 2nd-year Gynecology rotation.
+All residents gain experience in providing women's health and contraception in their continuity clinics and have exposure to the full spectrum of reproductive health care during their intern year Gynecology rotation.
 During their PGY2 & PGY3 year residents interested in gaining advanced experience in reproductive health can opt to participate in a structured reproductive health elective as well as additional sessions with a Family Medicine provider in the gynecologic procedures unit.
 Some residents have also opted to arrange away electives to further advance their reproductive health skills.

 With support from the Massachusetts League of Community Health Centers, the BMC Family Medicine Residency program is working to expand training in addiction medicine for its FM residents.
 During their time at BMC, FM residents will learn to care for patients with a range of substance use disorders (SUD) including but not limited to opioids, alcohol, tobacco, and cocaine, in both the inpatient and outpatient/ambulatory settings.
 They will have opportunities to rotate and spend elective time on various BMC related addiction services, including the addiction consult services, Faster Paths (urgent care for SUD), Project Respect (prenatal clinic for patients with SUD), and Catalyst and SOFAR clinics (for adolescents with SUD).
 All residents are required to take the SCOPE of pain lecture by Dan Alford, which specifically addresses diagnosis and management of chronic pain.
-Residents at South Boston Community Health Center will provide pain and addiction management to their primary care patients.
-We are also working to incorporate resident involvement in office based addiction treatment at all of our continuity sites, with special activities available at the South Boston and Roslindale practices.
+Residents have opportunities for involvement in office-based addiction treatment at all of our continuity sites, with special activities available at the South Boston and Roslindale practices.